 I rarely thought about this incident until a friend asked me about my first traumatic memory.
 This incident quickly came to mind.
 It was such a painful experience I tucked it deeply away, subconsciously believing forgetting it would somehow protect me from ever experiencing something so painful again.
 This event impacted my ability to trust people for decades.

-30 Common Damaging Core Beliefs
+30 Common Damaging Mindsets

 1. “Things will never get better.”